-Editor often suggests alternatives to words that you are misusing or that people commonly misuse, but unlike several other "grammar" checking programs, Editor never does this merely to promote meaningless variety.
-Editor does show where you might substitute plainer terms for some overly formal or pretentious ones.
+Editor often suggests alternatives to words that you are misusing or that people commonly misuse, but unlike many other "grammar" checking programs, Editor never does this merely to promote meaningless variety.
+Editor can also show where you might substitute plainer terms for some overly formal or pretentious ones.

-Editor's WORD LISTS option helps you find words and phrases that may be repeated too often in your work.
+Editor's WORD LISTS option helps writers find words and phrases that may be repeated too often in their work.
 Those are expressions worth the trouble of finding good alternatives for or rewriting to eliminate.

 Sure.
 All grammar checkers do, in the sense that they all analyze texts written in a human language.
 Editor has a unique, proprietary system that identifies English words according to their parts of speech and their properties and uses those identifications in its analyses.
 Although this system enables highly accurate identification of hundreds of thousands of spelling, usage, and grammatical mistakes in documents, it does not extend to reliable analysis of full-sentence structure—nor does any other system outside (perhaps) a few research laboratories.
 See our FAQ, "Does Editor check grammar?" above for more information.